saltpool/yiimp_install_script/README.md

 # Ubuntu 22.04 Yiimp install script v0.1 (February, 2024)
-# NOT YET FUNCTIONAL
+# NOT YET FULLY FUNCTIONAL.
+STILL CONTAINS BUGS.
 ## Install script for yiimp on Ubuntu Server 22.04
-USE THIS SCRIPT ON FRESH INSTALL UBUNTU Server 22.04!
+USE THIS SCRIPT ON FRESH INSTALL UBUNTU Server 22.04, with PHP 8.2 and Yii Framework 1.1.29!

+## Do not use in a production environment yet, testing only.

 Connect on your VPS =>